Google to pay CFO Porat more than $70 million

-(This version updated to remove 'in the next two years' from headline and paragraph 1)
+(This March 26th story has been corrected to remove 'in the next two years' from headline and first paragraph)

-Google Inc said it would pay its new Chief Financial Officer, Ruth Porat, more than $70 million (47 million pounds) through a combination of restricted stock units and a biennial grant.
+Google Inc said it would pay its new Chief Financial Officer, Ruth Porat, more than $70 million through a combination of restricted stock units and a biennial grant.

 The company hired Morgan Stanley CFO Porat as its finance chief earlier this week, a sign it is aiming to rein in costs as it invests in new businesses such as self-driving cars and Internet-connected eyeglasses.